SoftUni-Internal/interactive-content/EN/01-Encapsulation/02-Access-Modifiers.md

 [slide hideTitle]
 # Public Access Modifier

-The **public** access modifier states that the given unit is visible and accessible for anyone, anywhere in the program.
+The **public** access modifier states that the given unit is visible and accessible for anyone, anywhere in the program:

 ```java
 public class Team {